9 sure ways to increase your website traffic

 So, let’s come up with an action plan:

-- If you have not started blogging, then plan on installing a blogging software in the next three days!
+- If you have not started blogging, plan to install a blogging software in the next three days!

 - Come up with a list of 20 blog topics that you can write about.
 At least 5 topics from your list will be lengthier posts of 1200 words or more.